-- entrepreneurial projects, including social entrepreneurship - opportunities to work with community organisations/businesses - project targeting specific aspects of personal/learning interest
+- Entrepreneurial projects, including social entrepreneurship - Opportunities to work with community organisations/businesses - Projects targeting specific aspects of personal/learning interest.

-Assessment of the course is folio based, with students taking responsibility to gathering and presenting evidence of:
+Assessment of the course is folio based, with students taking responsibility for gathering and presenting evidence of:

-- Thinking critically and creatively - Independent learning and management skills which highlight self- and social awareness - Ethical understanding reasoned decision making and responsible action
+- Thinking critically and creatively - Independent learning and management skills which highlight self and social awareness - Ethical understanding reasoned decision making and responsible action.

-It may be appropriate for a student to take more than one unit of INP to engage in a new project, this would be dependent upon the level of engagement and growth demonstrated during the first project.
+It may be appropriate for a student to take more than one unit of INP to engage in a new project.
+This would be dependent upon the level of engagement and growth demonstrated during the first project.